AlishanHassan/Rain-Sensor-Prototyping/Journal.md

 ### July 2, 2016
 1. Didn't do anything today, but consider looking into strong metal foils.
 Does copper foil tear easily? http://www.quickshipmetals.com/foils/crafting-scrapbooking-foil-coil.html

+***

+### July 3, 2016
+1. Manufacturing the plastic cap variant didn't quite go well.
+In fact, it cracked due to overly liberal use of the heat gun.
+Going to try and fix it without having to use another piezo element.
+2.